seandstewart/bardly/pending/romances/the-tempest/11-player.md

 Would be as heavy to me as odious, but
 The mistress which I serve quickens what's dead
 And makes my labours pleasures: O, she is
-Ten times more gentle than her mother’s crabbed,
+Ten times more gentle than her mother's crabbed,
-And she’s composed of harshness.
+And she's composed of harshness.
 I must remove
 Some thousands of these logs and pile them up,
 Upon a sore injunction: my sweet mistress
 Weeps when she sees me work, and says, such baseness